 Learn About Flavor Pairings

-There are a lot of flavors that are well-known for pairing nicely together.
+There are a lot of flavors that are well-known for working nicely together.
 This is something that any chef should use to their advantage, with loads of different flavor pairings that people have already discovered.
 Wine and cheese is a strong example of this, but you can find more subtle combinations that will work well with your food.
 In most cases, flavors will work together when they are able to balance out one another’s weaker points, though this is another aspect of cooking that you have to learn in advance.

 Prepare Ingredients In Advance